Metropolitan Development: The Case of Berlin (1cr.)

 Additional Costs

-You will need to pay for your flight to and from Germany, food that is not included in the program, and other incidentals.
+Students will pay for their own flight to and from Germany, meals that are not included in the Program Fee, and other personal incidentals.

 Scholarships